Integrated Waste to Energy and Plastics to Liquid Fuels Facility

 - Limits on the total amount, by mass, of regulated components emitted annually in units of tons per year.
 In NL a per ton per annum fee is charged for emission of regulated components over 50 tons p.a., for example.

 NL regulations specify minimum ambient air quality.
 NL also regulates the concentrations of mercury and dioxins for the overall plant site including the gasification and plastics conversion plants.
-SWP has not finalized emission estimates for these trace components, but typically designed plants operate at a small fraction of the emission rates required to meet these standards.
+SWP has not finalized emission estimates for these trace components for this site.
+However, other designed EPR plants operate at a small fraction of the emission rates required to meet these standards.

 Q6.
 What will the calculated average and maximum ground level concentrations of particulates be to the closest residential dwelling to the stack?